steebchen/prisma-client-go/docs/quickstart.md

     go run github.com/prisma/prisma-client-go generate
     ```

-    Prisma Client Go is now generated into the file path you specified in the "output" option which is `"./db/db_gen.go"` in this case.
     If you make changes to your prisma schema, you need to run this command again.

 ## Usage

 Once you generated the Prisma Client Go client and set up a datasource with Prisma, you're good to go!

-We recommend generating the client into a package called `db` (see step 3 above) at `./db/db_gen.go`, but you can adapt these settings to anything you want.

 ### Create the client and connect to the prisma engine